networktocode/awesome-network-automation/README.md

  - [eNMS](https://github.com/afourmy/eNMS) - A vendor-agnostic NMS for carrier-grade network visualization and network automation.
  - [Nautobot](https://github.com/nautobot/nautobot) - Nautobot is a Network Source of Truth and Network Automation Platform.
  - [netpalm](https://github.com/tbotnz/netpalm) - netpalm is a ReST broker and abstraction layer for NAPALM, Netmiko, NCCLIENT or a Python Script.
- - [Netshot](http://www.netfishers.onl/netshot) - Network Configuration and Compliance Management Software.
  - [NSoT](https://github.com/dropbox/nsot) - Network Source of Truth (NSoT) is a source of truth database and repository for tracking inventory and metadata of network entities to ease management and automation of network infrastructure.
- - [Nuts](https://github.com/HSRNetwork/Nuts) - Network Unit Testing System automates tests in the network similar to unit tests.
  - [Rundeck](https://rundeck.org/) - Job scheduler and runbook (and Ansible playbook) automation.
- - [ToDD](https://github.com/toddproject/todd) - ToDD is an extensible framework for providing natively distributed testing on demand.
- - [Trigger](https://github.com/trigger/trigger) - Trigger is a robust network automation toolkit written in Python that was designed for interfacing with network devices and managing network configuration and security policy.

 ## Library

- - [Apstra's Aeon-ZTPS](https://github.com/Apstra/aeon-ztps) - Aeon-ZTPS is a universal Zero-Touch-Provisioning server for data center infrastructure systems at b.
-Currently supports the bootstraping of Arista EOS, Cisco NX-OS, and Cumulus Linux.
  - [Capirca](https://github.com/google/capirca) - Multi-platform ACL generation system; can output Juniper/IOS/etc ACLs from the same policy.
  - [Cisco Genie Parsers](https://pubhub.devnetcloud.com/media/genie-feature-browser/docs/#/parsers) - Genie Parsers by Cisco
- - [ciscocmd](https://github.com/eczema/ciscocmd-cosi) - Tcl/Expect script to send commands to multiple IOS devices.
  - [ciscoconfparse](https://github.com/mpenning/ciscoconfparse) - Parse, Audit, Query, Build, and Modify Cisco IOS-style configurations.
- - [Condoor](https://github.com/kstaniek/condoor) - This is a Python module providing access to Cisco devices over Telnet and SSH.
  - [EasySNMP](https://github.com/kamakazikamikaze/easysnmp) - Easy to use and very fast SNMP library that uses Net-SNMP.
  - [FreeZTP](https://github.com/PackeTsar/freeztp) - FreeZTP is an open-source Zero-Touch Provisioning system for Cisco IOS campus switches and routers.
  - [gNMIc](https://gnmic.kmrd.dev) - gNMI CLI client and collector.